justpanchi/KhiScrape/README.md

 ### Installation

-KhiScrape can be installed either as a standalone script or as a packaged wheel via Git.
+KhiScrape can be installed either as a standalone script or as a packaged wheel.
+If you choose to install [lxml](https://github.com/lxml/lxml), building it requires libxml2 and libxslt to be installed.

 #### Install as Script